ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 After deleting a **user account**, the user's topics and posts remain in the forum.
 Their data records still contain the ID and, in the case of non-pseudonymized posts, also the username.
 However, "Deleted" is displayed as the name of the creator.
 The user account no longer appears in the forum statistics.

-If an **entire forum** is deleted and the ILAS recycle bin is active, all personal data is initially retained.
-When the recycle bin is finally deleted or emptied, all forum data is deleted.
+If an **entire forum** is deleted and the ILIAS "Trash" is active, all personal data is initially retained.
+When the forum object is finally deleted from "Trash", all forum data (incl. user related data) is deleted as well.
 Only the activation of the notification for a topic is retained, but is no longer processed.

 ## Data being exported